ahmedlabib02/Nlp-project/README.md

 ## 1. Introduction

 **Objective:**
 This milestone focuses on exploring, cleaning, and preprocessing the dataset to prepare it for downstream NLP tasks such as text classification and topic modeling.
-Our dataset comprises 48 YouTube transcripts written in Arabic, featuring both Modern Standard Arabic (MSA) and Egyptian dialect elements.
+Our dataset comprises 73 YouTube transcripts written in Arabic, featuring both Modern Standard Arabic (MSA) and Egyptian dialect elements.
 This report details our exploratory data analysis (EDA) and preprocessing pipeline, and discusses the insights gained and limitations encountered.

 **Our Approach and Rationale:**
 In our project, we decided to pursue a classification task focused on categorizing the transcripts.
 We selected this task because it allows us to leverage both metadata and textual content in a complementary way.
 Specifically, we use the channel information—which often provides context about the source and style of the content—as well as the most common words extracted from the transcripts.
 This combination helps capture not only the inherent topics within the text but also the contextual signals associated with specific channels.

 **Dataset Overview:**
-- **Number of Transcripts:** 48
+- **Number of Transcripts:** 73
-- **Metadata:** Each transcript comes with a title, channel, category (with one transcript missing a category), and additional metrics (e.g., raw character length, diacritic count).
+- **Metadata:** Each transcript comes with a title, channel, and category (with one transcript missing a category).
 - **Language Characteristics:** The text contains a mix of MSA and Egyptian dialect, with varying transcript lengths and diacritization levels.

 ---